Owenhouse Ace Hardware – The Helpful Place Since 1879

 In 1982, Owenhouse purchased the building next door at 26 East Main, formerly housing Woolworth’s and later Coast to Coast.
 The building was extensively remodeled, creating the space where the current hardware section of the store resides.

-As business continued to grow, Owenhouse Ace Hardware opened a second store in 2008 on the west side of town, next to the Gallatin Valley Mall, at 8695 Huffine Lane.
+As the business continued to grow, Owenhouse Ace Hardware opened a second store in 2008 on the west side of town, next to the Gallatin Valley Mall, at 8695 Huffine Lane.
 The building may be new, but the business continues to be operated based upon the same traditions and values that brought the original store its longevity and success.

-In a 1955 booklet entitled, “Story of Owenhouse Hardware Company,” it stated that “business is more than mere business; it is a form of expressing the good life.”
+In a 1955 booklet entitled, “Story of Owenhouse Hardware Company,” it stated that “business is more than a mere business; it is a form of expressing the good life.”
 As one of Montana’s longest-run businesses and an icon of Historic Downtown Bozeman, this philosophy has certainly rung true.

 Generations of families have patronized the store throughout the years, all enjoying the same friendly attitude and knowledgeable, personalized service.
 With almost 140 years under its belt and many years to come, there is certainly promise that “Ace will always be the place.”